A fast algorithm for Stallings foldings over virtually free groups: Applications

 Multiplying $M$ by $E^{\pm 1}$ on the left will correspond to adding or subtracting the second row from the first, and multiplying $M$ by $C$ on the left will correspond to swapping the rows of $M$.
-Thus these are sufficient to implement row reduction.
-We now row-reduce $M$ to the identity matrix.
+Thus these are sufficient to implement integer row reduction.
+We row-reduce $M$ to the identity matrix while keeping track of the number steps required.

 The first objective is to use the Euclidean algorithm to find some matrix $N_1$ such that: for some $n,u$.
-Up to multiplying on the left by some product length at most 3 of $B,C ,-I_2$, we can assume that $0<a<c$ and both $a,c \geq 0$.
+If $a$ or $c$ are zero then $N_1 = I_2$ or $C$ and we can skip ahead to \eqref{eqn:upper_triangular} below.
+Otherwise, up to multiplying on the left by some product length at most 3 of $B,C ,-I_2$, we can assume that $0<a<c$.
 By the division algorithm, there is $0\leq r < a$ such that $c = aq+r$.

 Take $F = CEC = .$ We have We now consider the absolute values of the entries of the resulting matrix.
-The entries $a$ and $b$ will be unchanged in $F^qM$, and by hypothesis, $0 \leq c-qa < a \leq c$.
+The entries $a$ and $b$ will be unchanged in $F^qM$, and by hypothesis, $0 \leq c-qa < a < c$.
 Furthermore, we have that $c-r =qa \geq q$.
-Thus the sum of the entries in the first column decreased by at least $q$ after multiplication by $F^q$.
+Thus the sum of the absolute values of the entries in the first column decreased by at least $q$ after multiplication by $F^q$.